ddrohan/mobile-app-dev-labs/session07/lab/md/step02.md

 where 'abcdefghijklmnopetcetcetc' is your API Key.

-Next, open up your manifest file and add the following
+Next, open up your manifest file and add the following just before the **closing** "<application>" tag